sigurdkampevold/media_mood/index.markdown

      </blockquote>
 </div>

-The above quotation has a compound score of $-0.9891$, indicating that it is quite negative, as you probably could predict when reading it.
+The above quotation has a compound score of $-0.9891$, indicating that it is quite negative, as you probably predicted when reading it.

 <div>
     <blockquote>